 Grantees are required to meet an overall matching rate that increases over time.
 You have the flexibility to meet the overall match requirements in any of the three budget areas, as long as the minimum match of 24% for the first three years, and the increasing minimums in years thereafter, are maintained.
 See 45 CFR §§ 2521.35–2521.90 for the specific regulations.

-See Attachment I for instructions for applying for the Alternative Match Schedule.
+See Attachment H for instructions for applying for the Alternative Match Schedule.

 ATTACHMENT A: Facesheet Instructions (eGrants Applicant Info and Application Info Sections)